magao-x/handbook/operating/remote/mac.rst

       bash provision.sh

 This will repeat the installation steps with updated versions of the various MagAO-X software packages.
-In some cases there will be
+(In-place upgrades aren't always trivial, so there may be more manual steps to perform.)